initOS/dob/docs/configuration.md

 Database actions
 ----------------

-Actions can be defined to alter the database to be able to defuse or anonymize the database.
-Actions are defined using a name and a dictionary.
+Actions can be defined to alter the database to be able to run specific things on the database.
+Actions are defined using a name and a dictionary in the `actions` section.

 ```
 <action_name>: